A software disaster happened to me recently that made me question if I should be writing software at all.

 And this is software that's supposed to excel in keeping older versions.
 It's software for version control.

-If the passage of time alone is enough to destroy the software you've written, what's the point of writing software?
+If merely the passage of time is enough to destroy the software you've written, what's the point of writing software?

 I knew some reasons software gets abandoned.
 Solving the wrong problem; using a bad programming language; letting the code get large.
 Now I know of another reason.
 Software that can't run in the past has a grim future.